Self-Quenching Effect of the Decay of Localized Surface Plasmons: Classical and Quantum Perspectives: Dual Functionality of Plasmonic Quasi-Particles

 Experimental investigations of localized surface plasmon (LSP) damping in noble-metal nanoparticles conventionally represent the total damping rate as the linear superposition of independent radiative and nonradiative contributions.
 Nonetheless, several studies (e.g. \cite{sonnichsen2002drastic, moustafa2023bandwidth, kolwas2013damping, ginzburg2012non} have reported anomalous behavior that departs from the standard assumptions in specific systems and experimental conditions.

 In \cite{sonnichsen2002drastic}, the authors study plasmon damping rates in single gold nanoparticles using dark-field spectroscopy to record light-scattering spectra as a function of particle size and shape.
-The study demonstrates that in the spherical NPs, the homogeneous broadening (dephasing rate) of the plasmon resonance increases with particle size due to enhanced radiation damping, as expected.
-In contrast, in nanorods, the dephasing rate of a low radiative dipole LSP resonance drastically decreases with increasing length.
+The study demonstrates that in the spherical NPs, the homogeneous broadening (dephasing rate) of the dipole plasmon resonance increases with particle size due to enhanced radiation damping, as expected.
+In contrast, in nanorods, the total dephasing rate of a low-radiative LSP dipole resonance decreases drastically with increasing length.
 The authors attribute this unexpected effect to suppressed interband damping, which contributes to nonradiative damping.
 Their supporting quasistatic calculations neglect radiation damping.

-The results for the dipole mode of nanospheres remain in accordance with our expectations in the studied range of sizes $2R=$ 20,..., 150 nm, as illustrated in Fig.~\ref{fgr:reduction}b)) (black line).
+The results for the dipole mode of nanospheres remain in accordance with our expectations in the studied range of sizes $2R=$ 20,..., 150 nm, as illustrated in Fig.~\ref{fgr:reduction}b) (black line).

-Nanorods, in contrast, offer more favorable conditions for observing the self-quenching effect.
-The long-axis mode behaves nearly as an ideal dipolar emitter with low (suppressed) radiative losses, even for larger sizes.
-Therefore, the condition $\Gamma^{nr} > \Gamma_l^r$ is fulfilled.
-According to Eq.~\ref{Gamma_em_final}), in such a range of parameters, one can expect suppression of the radiative damping with the increasing NP size, as illustrated for higher-order modes in spherical NPs (Fig.~\ref{fgr:reduction}b)).
+Nanorods, in contrast, offer more favorable conditions for observing the coupling between the radiative and nonradiative channels, thereby reducing the total damping rate.
+The long-axis mode behaves nearly as an ideal dipolar emitter with low radiative losses, even for larger sizes.
+Therefore, the condition $\Gamma_1^{nr} \gtrsim \Gamma_1^r$ is fulfilled over a wider range of sizes than in the case of spherical MNPs.
+According to {Eqs.~(\ref{Gamma_em_final})} and {Eqs.~(\ref{Gamma_l_quan})} in such a range of parameters, one can expect suppression of the radiative (and the total damping) rate with the increasing NP size.

 More direct evidence of the coupling between radiative and nonradiative channels was provided by recent TR-PEEM (Time-Resolved PhotoEmission Electron Microscopy) experiments on gold nanorods \cite{qin2023coaction}.
 The authors measured lifetimes of bright (superradiant) and dark (subradiant) modes as a function of nanorod length.
 Surprisingly, bright modes were found to have lifetimes equal to or longer than those of subradiant modes, contradicting the expectation that radiative losses shorten the lifetimes of bright modes: $ \Gamma^{super}(\Gamma^r,\Gamma^{nr}) \leq\Gamma^{subr}(\Gamma^{nr})$, despite the presence of radiative damping in the superradiant case.
 This confirms the co-dependence of decay channels Eq.~\ref{Gamma_em_final}).